Structure learning for zero-inflated counts, with an application to single-cell RNA sequencing data: Zero inflation: a real issue?

 \section{Zero inflation: a real issue?}

-The need for modeling zero-inflation in single cell data is a question at the core of an ongoing debate, with several authors arguing that the negative binomial distribution is sufficient to fit single-cell RNA-seq data when unique molecular identifiers are used \citep{vieth2017powsimr,townes2019feature,svensson2020droplet}.
+The need for modeling zero-inflation in single cell data is a question at the core of an ongoing debate, with several authors arguing that the negative binomial distribution is sufficient to fit single-cell RNA-seq data when unique molecular identifiers are used \citep{vieth2017powsimr,townes2019feature,svensson2020droplet,sarkar2021separating}.
 Indeed, the ability to distinguish between a non zero-inflated distribution and zero-inflated alternatives highly depends on the relative size of the parameters of the distributions.

-To gain a better understanding of this problem, we have tried to assess the misspecification cost due to assuming a non zero-inflated distribution when zero inflation is in action.
+To gain a better understanding of this problem, we have tried to assess the misspecification cost due to assuming a zero-inflated distribution when no zero inflation occurs.
 To this aim, we confined ourselves to a univariate case with no covariates, fixed a non zero-inflated model and measured the model misspecification cost occurring when using its zero-inflated counterpart by using the squared Hellinger distance as loss function.
 Such a loss function should, in principle, indicate, in an inferential sense, how far apart the two distributions are.

 { To this aim, let $\mathcal{Y} =\{0,1,2,\ldots,+\infty\}$ be the support of a discrete variable $Y$.
 We consider for $Y$ a true probability distribution $P(y; \phi_0),\,\,\phi_0\in\Phi$, as well as a family $\mathcal{F} = \{Q(y; \psi),\,\,\psi\in\Psi\},\,\,\Phi \subseteq \Psi,$ of zero-inflated versions of the true probability distribution $P(y; \phi_0).$ The squared Hellinger distance between two probability distributions $P$ and $Q$ is defined as